RAZOR-BACKED MUSK TURTLE (Sternotherus carinatus), (GRAY, 1856)

 BEHAVIOR AND ECOLOGY: This small turtle inhabits bodies of freshwater with soft bottoms and aquatic vegetation and can be found in streams that have slow moving and swift currents.
 Populations from southern localities may remain active throughout most of the year.
 Females usually lay between 2-5 elliptical brittle-shelled eggs per clutch.

-This species is primarilly aquatic but spends a considerable amount of time basking amid logs and the emergent branches of trees that have fallen in the water.
+This species is primarily aquatic but spends a considerable amount of time basking amid logs and the emergent branches of trees that have fallen in the water.
 In spite of the penchant for basking, some specimens may bear healthy growth of algae on their shells.
 Razor-back musk turtles are omnivores known to consume a wide range of crustaceans, insects, mollusk, amphibians, carrion and aquatic vegetation.
 These small turtles are susceptible to various predators ranging from predatory diving beetles, (Family Dytiscidae), large mouth bass (Micropterus sp.), bullfrogs (Lithobates catesbiana), king snakes (Lampropeltis getula), cottonmouths (Agkistrodon piscivorous), alligators (Alligator missippiensis), crows (Corvus sp.), bald eagles (Haliaeetus leucocephalus), hawks (Buteo sp.), skunks (Mephitis sp.) and raccoons (Procyon lotor).
 However, humans are responsible for more casualties than all of the other predators combined.
-Whenever hooked by a fisherman this species is sometimes killed, but pollution and habitat loss are the greatest culprits responsible for the decline of this species.
+Whenever hooked by a fisherman this species is sometimes killed, but pollution and habitat loss are the greatest cause for any decline of this species.
 Razorback musk turtles are very alert and will dive back into the water at the slightest disturbance or hint of threat.
 Because of this anyone wishing to spot one of these turtles basking will have better luck first surveying potential basking sites with binoculars.
 A private keeper maintained a captive specimen for 29 years and 4 months.